-- •To elect eight director nominees to serve as directors until the next annual meeting of stockholders; - •To ratify the appointment of EisnerAmper LLP as our independent registered public accounting firm for the year ending December 31, 2023; - •Approval, on an advisory basis, of the executive compensation of the Company's named executive officers as described in this proxy statement; and - •To consider any other matters that may properly come before the Annual Meeting.
+- To elect seven director nominees to serve as directors until the next annual meeting of stockholders; - To ratify the appointment of EisnerAmper LLP as our independent registered public accounting firm for the year ending December 31, 2025; - · To approve, on an advisory basis, of the executive compensation of the Company's named executive officers as described in this proxy statement; and - To consider any other matters that may properly come before the Annual Meeting.

-Only stockholders of record at the close of business on March 24, 2023 are entitled to receive notice of and to vote at the Annual Meeting or any postponement or adjournment thereof.
+Only stockholders of record at the close of business on March 21, 2025 are entitled to receive notice of and to vote at the Annual Meeting or any postponement or adjournment thereof.